THE GREEK SCRIPTURES ON THE BRIDE)

 Jewry is denominated “an evil and adulterous generation” (Matt.12:39; 16:4; Mark 8:38).
 And surely no people could be adulterous unless they had had marriage relations; and who but Israel had ever had such relations with Yahweh (Amos 3:1,2)?
 Christ’s church of Matthew 16:18 was the Jewish church, as “the church in the wilderness” (Acts 7:38) had been Jewish; and as the “congregation” of Psalm 22:22,25 was Jewish and remained such.

-Repentance and baptism were the keys of the kingdom; and they were held for use by our Lord during His earthly ministry.
-But afterward He gave them to Peter, a Jew, and Peter exercised this power to open in Acts 2 toward Israel and in Acts 10 toward believing or proselyte Gentiles.
+Repentance and baptism were the keys of the kingdom, and they were held for use by our Lord during His earthly ministry.
+But afterward, He gave them to Peter, a Jew, and Peter exercised this power to open in Acts 2 toward Israel and in Acts 10 toward believing or proselyte Gentiles.
 It was “in the regeneration,” not in the new creation, that the twelve apostles were and are to sit over and judge the twelve tribes of Israel (Matt.19:28).
 That is their destiny, as far as it touches the Millennial kingdom of the Messiah.

-The parable of the marriage of the King’s son (Matt.22:1-14) teaches how that the principal ones in Israel were invited to the marriage, but they made light of it.
+The parable of the marriage of the King’s son (Matt.22:1-14) teaches how the principal ones in Israel were invited to the marriage, but they made light of it.
 The believing remnant was to be the bride: our Lord was the Bridegroom.
 The rest of the nation, beginning with the Pharisees and rulers, were invited to the marriage, as further elaborated in the parable of the wise and foolish virgins (Matt.25:1-13).

 Let it be noted, in passing, that neither the wise nor the foolish virgins were the bride, and were never expected to be.
 They were merely worshipers who might all have had the privilege of accompanying both bridegroom and bride to the marriage feast.
 The wise ones enter into the privilege, but they do not thereby become the bride.
-Only the most willful disregard of facts and the most woeful ignorance of right division of Scripture could make a reception committee the bride.
+Only the most willful disregard of facts and the most woeful ignorance of the right division of Scripture could make a reception committee the bride.

 MARK AND LUKE

-Matthew is the gospel which testifies particularly of the King and the kingdom; Mark of the suffering Servant of Yahweh.
+Matthew is the gospel that testifies particularly of the King and the kingdom; Mark of the suffering Servant of Yahweh.
 Accordingly, we would not expect to find much about the kingdom or of bridal or marital relationships in Mark.
 And there is next to nothing there.

 Luke testifies of the Lord Jesus as the Son of Man, and, in harmony, carries the genealogy back to Adam, thus demonstrating His right to rule the earth.
 But that ruling was promised to be with and through Israel.
 So when the offer of the kingdom, when the renewed wooing began, we find the Bridegroom’s promises of tender husbanding of his wife-to-be (Luke 12:22-31).
 Their thought was to be for Him; He would provide for them if they would only repent.
 Everywhere it was a call to repentance (Luke 13:1-5).
 The nation was granted an extension of opportunity to repent.
 They were not to go through some outward motions merely, but were to “bring forth fruits meet for repentance” (Luke 13:6-9).
 They were to quit their trifling formalism and turn in sincerity of heart, with deep consciousness and conviction of sin, to their rightful Lord and Master.